factor-bytes/EnableWSLonWindows/README.md

 ```
 Restart your system

 3. Enable virtual Machine.
-RUn the following command in powershell
+Run the following command in powershell
 ```
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```